matomatical/snake/rust-macroquad/README.md

 TODO
 ----

-This was a good, very basic early project while learning nim-lang and some rust libraries.
-This is as far as I will take it for now.
+This was a good, very basic early project while learning nim-lang, but this is as far as I will take it for now.
 Considering the following next steps (some day):

 * Get the nico version to compile for web (having trouble installing